First Fridays in Denver's Art Districts

 RIVER NORTH ART DISTRICT (RiNo)

-Located just north of downtown, RiNo includes a remarkable concentration of creative businesses, including architects, art galleries, designers, furniture makers, illustrators, painters, media artists, photographers, sculptors and an array of studio spaces.
+Just north of downtown, you’ll find the newly christened River North Art District, which goes by the catchy nickname RiNo – the district has even adopted a Rhino design for its official insignia.
+RiNo is rapidly becoming the hotspot for artsy types in Denver, with a remarkable array of creative businesses, including architects, art galleries, designers, furniture makers, illustrators, painters, media artists, photographers, sculptors, and a wealth of studio spaces.
 Explore this innovative scene on the first Friday of every month between 5:30 and 9:30 p.m.

 Good to know: Second Saturdays in RiNo feature more than 50 open studios, food trucks, music and art for sale.